 Have you ever been robbed?
 It's a terrible feeling!
 What did they steal?
 STEAL and ROB are two words related to crime, but it's good to know which one to use.
 STEAL A thief steals things.
 It is an irregular verb.
 (STEAL<< STOLE>>STOLEN) A thief might steal your cell phone, your wallet, or even your … Continue reading Steal vs. Rob: Crime Vocabulary

-English is not an easy language to speak.
-Because English borrows words from many different languages, the rules for how a word is pronounced can change, depending on the origin of the word, the meaning of the word, or even the region where the word is spoken.
-English pronunciation is difficult for different speakers as … Continue reading 8 Words Commonly Mispronounced by English Learners
+English is not an easy language to pronounce!
+If you're having trouble with your tongue, read on.
+English borrows words from many different languages, so the rules for pronunciation can change depending on the origin of the word, the meaning of the word, or even the region where the word is spoken.
+Here are some of the most common English words that are difficult for non-native speakers to pronounce.